wp-plugins/hacklog-remote-attachment/readme.txt

 removed the scheduled hook,now delete the orig image file just after uploaded.

 = 1.1.1 =
-fixed a bug,when uploading a non-image file the image upload handler will handle the non-image file.
+fixed a bug,when uploading a non-image file the image upload handler will handle the non-image file. (bug bring in version 1.1.0)
+= 1.1.2 =
+fixed a bug in public static function upload_images(bug bring in version 1.1.1)